jos47tl/mass-conversion/README.md

     ```
     npm start
     ```
-4. In a browser, enter address [http://localhost:3000](http://localhost:3000/) to show the HTML interface
+4. Visit [http://localhost:3000](http://localhost:3000/) in a browser to show the HTML interface

 ## API Endpoints